hermit-os/kernel/README.md

 [![License](https://img.shields.io/crates/l/rusty-hermit.svg)](https://img.shields.io/crates/l/rusty-hermit.svg)
 [![Slack Status](https://radiant-ridge-95061.herokuapp.com/badge.svg)](https://radiant-ridge-95061.herokuapp.com)

-[HermitCore]( http://www.hermitcore.org ) is a [unikernel](http://unikernel.org) targeting a scalable and predictable runtime for high-performance and cloud computing.
+[RustyHermit](http://www.hermitcore.org) is a [unikernel](http://unikernel.org) targeting a scalable and predictable runtime for high-performance and cloud computing.
 Unikernel means, you bundle your application directly with the kernel library, so that it can run without any installed operating system.
 This reduces overhead, therefore, interesting applications include virtual machines and high-performance computing.

 The RustyHermit can run Rust applications, as well as C/C++/Go/Fortran applications.
 A tutorial on how to use these programming languages on top of RustyHermit is published at [https://github.com/hermitcore/hermit-playground](https://github.com/hermitcore/hermit-playground).

-## History/Background
+## Background

-HermitCore is a research project at [RWTH-Aachen](https://www.rwth-aachen.de) and was originally written in C ([libhermit](https://github.com/hermitcore/libhermit)).
+HermitCore was a research unikernel developed at [RWTH-Aachen](https://www.rwth-aachen.de) written in C ([libhermit](https://github.com/hermitcore/libhermit)).
-We decided to develop a new version of HermitCore in [Rust](https://www.rust-lang.org) and name it **RustyHermit**.
+**RustyHermit** is a rewrite of HermitCore written in [Rust](https://www.rust-lang.org).

 The ownership  model of Rust guarantees memory/thread-safety and enables us to eliminate many classes of bugs at compile-time.
-Consequently, the use of Rust for kernel development promises less vulnerabilities in comparsion to common programming languages.
+Consequently, the use of Rust for kernel development promises less vulnerabilities in comparison to common programming languages.

 The kernel and the integration into the Rust runtime is entirely written in Rust and does not use any C/C++ Code.
 We extend the Rust toolchain so that the build process is similar to Rust's usual workflow.
 Rust applications that do not bypass the Rust runtime and directly use OS services are able to run on RustyHermit without modifications.

-## Building RusytHermit
+## Running an Application in RustyHermit

-It is required to install the Rust toolchain.
+### Prerequisites

-Please visit the [Rust website](https://www.rust-lang.org/) and follow the installation instructions for your operating system.
+The Rust toolchain can be installed from the [official webpage](https://www.rust-lang.org/).
-It is important that the **nightly channel** is used to install the toolchain.
+RusyHermit currently requires the **nightly versions** of the toolchain.
 ```sh
 rustup default nightly
 ```

-After the installation of the toolchain, the source code of the Rust runtime, the cargo subcommand [cargo-download](https://crates.io/crates/cargo-download), and llvm-tools have to be installed as follow:
+Further requirements are the source code of the Rust runtime,  [cargo-download](https://crates.io/crates/cargo-download), and llvm-tools:

 ```sh
 cargo install cargo-download